New student scholarships

 In order to be considered for the full range of scholarships, submit the following forms:

-Students who complete all three items by the February 1 priority date typically receive larger scholarships and have a higher portion of their financial need met.
 Students are also eligible for federal and state grants and loans that can cover up to the full cost of attendance.
+For more information on applying for financial aid and scholarships please review our Financial Aid Information.

 Simon’s Rock Merit Scholarships